Jumps & Falls (Upd: Apr 29, ’22)

-Knowing how to jump and fall is great conditioning for the body, but what causes us to jump or fall in life?
-What resonates (or even spicier, what is the shadow) that so happens to cause you to jump or become something that jumps or falls?
-Once the qualia/image world is found, this is what does the jumping or falling.
+Knowing how to fall is great conditioning for the body, but what causes us to fall in life?
+What resonates (or even spicier, what is the shadow) that so happens to cause you to fall?
+Once the qualia/image world is found, this is what does the falling.

 Falling Safety